balena-io/open-balena/README.md

 status, view logs, and so forth.
-OpenBalena’s backend services, composed of battle-tested components that we’ve run in production on [balenaCloud][balena-cloud-website] for years, can store device information securely and reliably, allow remote management via a built-in VPN service, and efficiently distribute container images to your devices.
+OpenBalena’s backend services, composed of battle-tested components that we’ve run in production on [balenaCloud][balena-cloud-website] for years, can store device information securely and reliably, allow remote management, and efficiently distribute container images to your devices.

 To learn more about openBalena, visit [balena.io/open][open-balena-website].